* Be sure to try the links to online activities in larger bold type .

 You have put on Christ, in him you have been baptized.

-it is a reminder that we "put on Christ."
+as a reminder that they have "put on Christ."

 --Eggs remind Christians of the end of the Lenten fast.
 Historically Christians fasted from eggs and milk as well as meat during Lent.
 On Easter Christians rejoice in the abundance of God’s love – no longer fasting, we are full of joy.

 --A traditional pious legend passed down in the Eastern Church holds that St. Mary Magdalene was bringing cooked eggs to share with the other women at the tomb of Jesus.
 The eggs in her basket miraculously turned brilliant red when she beheld the Risen Christ.
 The egg is taken to represent the boulder over the entrance to the tomb of Jesus.